Atheer2104/karate/report.md

 2. What are the limitations of your own tool?

 3. Are the results of your tool consistent with existing coverage tools?

 #### Atheer Salim 3.5.1 DIY
+1. My coverage tool should be fairly accurate, because it manually goes through every single branch and checks its coverage manually.
+If this branch is visited during the tests, this will be marked as visited, which in turn will show up on the branch coverage.

+2. If the program were to change, this tool would have to change too, as it does not take into account changes.
+If the function changes, this tool would probably not work well anymore.

+3. As this function has no tests written yet, the Cobertura tool also had zero percentage coverage, which is the same as my coverage tool.

+#### Atheer Salim 3.5.1 DIY
 1. **What is the quality of your own coverage measurement?
 Does it take into account ternary operators (condition ? yes : no)